This post may include affiliate links. Thank you for your support.

 However, if you’d like to use breaded chicken you can, but you’ll need to make a simple adjustment.
 Instead of cooking the chicken in the soup as directed in the recipe, cook the breaded chicken separately.
 Then, dice or slice it and add it to individual servings of soup.
 This will ensure the breading doesn’t get too soggy.

-Can I make chicken parmesan soup ahead of time?
+Can I make this soup recipe ahead of time?

 Yes, you can make this chicken parm soup recipe ahead of time and store it in the fridge.
 However, please note that you’ll need to make a few adjustments to the recipe in order to ensure the pasta doesn’t overcook and become mushy: